Every business process inside an organization should be sketched out - for internal documentation and training of new employees.

 Possible Use Cases

-Updates to product images trigger a business process that assigns a "PIM review"-layer which will get an update of product information from the PIM system and a service procider can then send the image to the PIM.
+Updates to product images trigger a business process that assigns a "PIM review"-layer which will trigger a service provider that can connect to the PIM system to get updated product information and another service procider can then send the updated image to the PIM.